salesking/json_schema_tools/README.md

 [![Build Status](https://travis-ci.org/salesking/json_schema_tools.png?branch=master)](https://travis-ci.org/salesking/json_schema_tools)

-Set of tools to help working with JSON Schemata:
+Toolbox to work with JSON Schema in Ruby:

-* read schema files into a ruby hash
+* blow up classes from schema
+* object.as_json conversion
+* object.valid? validations with object.errors

+Simply use full blown classes or include and customize the bits and pieces:

-* add schema properties to a class
+* add schema properties to an existing class
-* convert any object into it's schema JSON markup
+* add validations to an existing class
-* clean parameters according to a schema (e.g. in an api controller)
+* clean parameters e.g. in an api controller
+* customize json output, object namespaces, used schema

 ## Usage